 Coordinator: Kelly Ficklin

-The program of study in Elementary Education consists of five curricular components: freshman seminar and general education, the content courses, content pedagogy (methods and internship), the professional studies core, and academic concentration.
-Upon successful completion of the program and related requirements, graduates are eligible for a Standard Professional I license to teach in the State of North Carolina.
+The program of study in Elementary Education consists of five curricular components: freshman seminar and general education, the essential standards, content pedagogy (methods and internship), the professional studies core, and academic concentration.
+Upon successful completion of the program and related requirements, graduates are eligible for an initial license to teach in the State of North Carolina.
 The NC Department of Public Instruction issues the teaching license based on University recommendation.

-The Elementary Education program is one of 12 teacher education programs offered at UNCP.
-Elementary Education majors are subject to Teacher Education Program regulations, admission requirements, continuation requirements, and graduation requirements.
+The Elementary Education program is one of 15 teacher education programs offered at UNCP.
+Elementary Education majors are subject to Teacher Education Program policies, admission requirements, continuation requirements, and graduation requirements.
+For more information about teacher education policies and requirements, turn to the previous section.

 The Elementary Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the NC State Board of Education.